TARGET2: Participation

-The use of TARGET2 is mandatory for the settlement of any euro operations involving the Eurosystem.
-The Eurosystem consists of the European Central Bank (ECB) and the national central banks of the 19 European Union member states that are part of the Eurozone.
-Participation in TARGET2 is mandatory for new member states joining the Eurozone.
+The use of TARGET2 was mandatory for the settlement of any euro operations involving the Eurosystem, consisting of the European Central Bank (ECB) and the national central banks of the 20 European Union member states that were part of the Eurozone by the end of the TARGET2 period.
+Participation in TARGET2 was mandatory for new member states joining the Eurozone.

-TARGET2 services in euro are available to non-Eurozone states.
-National central banks of states which have not yet adopted the euro can also participate in TARGET2 to facilitate the settlement of transactions in euro.
-Central banks from five non-Eurozone states Croatia, Bulgaria, Denmark, Poland and Romania also participate in TARGET2.
+TARGET2 services in euro were available to non-Eurozone states.
+National central banks of states which have not yet adopted the euro could also participate in TARGET2 to facilitate the settlement of transactions in euro.
+Central banks from four non-Eurozone states Bulgaria, Denmark, Poland and Romania also participated in TARGET2.

 In 2012, TARGET2 had 999 direct participants, 3,386 indirect participants and 13,313 correspondents.

 Activity

-TARGET2 is the real-time gross settlement (RTGS) system with payment transactions being settled one by one on a continuous basis in central bank money with immediate finality.
-There is no upper or lower limit on the value of payments.
-TARGET2 mainly settles operations of monetary policy and money market operations.
-TARGET2 has to be used for all payments involving the Eurosystem, as well as for the settlement of operations of all large-value net settlement systems and securities settlement systems handling the euro.
-TARGET2 is operated on a single technical platform.
-The business relationships are established between the TARGET2 users and their national central bank.
-In terms of the value processed, TARGET2 is one of the largest payment systems in the world.
+There was no upper or lower limit on the value of payments.
+TARGET2 had to be used for all payments involving the Eurosystem, as well as for the settlement of operations of all large-value net settlement systems and securities settlement systems handling the euro.
+TARGET2 was operated on a single technical platform.
+The business relationships were established between the TARGET2 users and their national central bank.
+In terms of the value processed, TARGET2 was one of the largest payment systems in the world.